LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L2/geopandas-basics.rst

     # Import necessary modules
     import geopandas as gpd

-    # Set filepath (fix path relative to yours)
+    # Set filepath (fix path relative to yours, from where your Jupyter Notebook or spyder is started)
-    fp = "/home/geo/Data/DAMSELFISH_distributions.shp"
+    fp = r"L2\Data\DAMSELFISH_distributions.shp"

     @suppress
     import os

     @suppress
-    """ NOTICE: Following is the real path to the data, the one above is for online documentation to reflect the situation at computing instance """
+    """ NOTICE: Following is the real path to the data, the one above is for online documentation to reflect the situation at your computing instance """

     @suppress
     fp = os.path.join(os.path.abspath('data'), "DAMSELFISH_distributions.shp")